koudyk/intro_git_github/README.md

 # Introduction to git and GitHub

 Hello! 👋 This repository contains the materials for a 2-hour tutorial on Git/GitHub.
+Most of this tutorial is based on the [Version Control with Git](https://swcarpentry.github.io/git-novice/) tutorial from Software Carpentry.

 ## Before class
 For this class, you'll need